 This form is to confirm the modules you are studying at the host university.
 It will be given in hard copy or emailed to students before their study period.

 If there are any academic problems with one or more of the modules that have been selected and you need to amend your programme of study, you need to contact the London Met Erasmus Departmental Coordinator as soon as possible and agree by email the new programme of study.
-This then needs to be amended on the Learning Agreement (the IPO will do this) and signed by all parties.
+This then needs to be amended on the Learning Agreement (the Study Abroad Office will do this) and signed by all parties.
 NB.
 When returning the completed form please enclose translated (if necessary) module descriptions to help the Erasmus Departmental Coordinators make a quick decision on your programme of studies.

 Erasmus report and London Met questionnaire